-Pests more than just annoy.
-They make our homes dirty and are harbingers of deadly bacteria that in certain cases are life threatening.
+Pests are more than just annoying.
+They make our homes dirty and are harbingers of deadly bacteria that, in certain cases, are life-threatening.
 And don’t be fooled by their size.
-One bite from an Aedes mosquito can cause dengue fever which in 2010 claimed the lives of nearly 50 million people worldwide.
-A bite from a tick can cause Lyme disease which can be fatal and often misdiagnosed because the symptoms are similar to fever.
+One bite from an Aedes mosquito can cause dengue fever, which in 2010 claimed the lives of nearly 50 million people worldwide.
+A bite from a tick can cause Lyme disease, which can be fatal and often misdiagnosed because the symptoms are similar to fever.

 And these are just the airborne pests that invade our homes.
-Pest infestation may involve land crawling insects like cockroaches and vermin such as rats.
+Pest infestations may involve land-crawling insects like cockroaches and vermin such as rats.
 These are common, everyday pests that will invade any home regardless of social stature.
-Of course, these pests infiltrate places which it perceives has the conditions to support life.
+Of course, these pests infiltrate places that they perceive have the conditions to support life.

 You have to remain vigilant in keeping them off your property.
 Here are five pest control tips you can implement in your home:

 1. Keep your house clean and dry

 Where there is water, there is life.
 Insects breed in any environment that provides water.
 And they don’t need much.
 Empty containers, rubber tires and unused clay pots that have accumulated water from rain are breeding grounds for mosquitoes.
 The number one rule to control the infestation of mosquitoes is to clear your home of standing water.

 Of course, food is another attraction for pests and rodents.
 After dinner, make sure all food debris is swept and mopped off the floor and countertops.
 In your kitchen, have a separate garbage bin to store food waste.
 The lid has to be tightly sealed at all times.
 The restaurant rule, “clean as you go,” should also be applied in your home.
 Family members must clean their plates, glasses and utensils and pick up debris on the floor after they have eaten.